andrewvallejo/pik-pak-po/README.md

 Battle with the same battle script as the pokemon video games!
 In the tutorial (normal version) of the game, you will be given 3 options, swipe, harden, and ability.
 The sequence in which the moves beat eachother are as follows: <br>
 **ABILITY < SWIPE < HARDEN < ABILITY** <br>
-Players will take turns choosing their moves and the player who chooses the stronger moves wins
+Players will take turns choosing their moves and the player who chooses the stronger moves wins **REMEMBER** In order to **SAVE** one must click the little pokeball by their name on the top right of the screen.
+A load button will appear when user refresh.

 ### Future Features
 The player who chooses the losing move will lose one HP